timka1982/ebot7/README.md

 ## Task 5 - Bonus

+### Description

 In the bug_fix folder you will find a file named `groceries.py`.
 The Groceries class contains a small bug which leads to unexpected behaviour.

+### Instructions:

 Your task is to identify and eliminate the bug.